jrie/wicked/README.md

 Words data is written out to **words.txt** - wikitag link targets to **wikitags.txt**.
 Wikitags become further processed so that included words are handled as well as styling tags.
 Entities are written to **entities.txt**.

-Each of this elements contains background information about pre and postscpacing, styling information, position in the row by index, if its a format start or end and other details inside *wicked*.
+Each of this elements contains background information about pre and postspacing, styling information, position in the row by index, if its a format start or end and other details inside *wicked*.
 I would recommend checking out the data *struct word*, *struct wikitag* and *struct entity* as well as the others.

 #### datachecker.py